-Aussie Bombshell Abby Dowse Is A Smokeshow In Barley-There Black Lingerie
+Aussie Bombshell Abby Dowse Is A Smokeshow In Barely-There Black Lingerie

 Another day, another insanely sexy post from model Abby Dowse.

 As those who follow the blonde bombshell on social media know, Abby is no stranger to showing off her amazing figure in a number of NSFW outfits.
-She boats an Instagram following of over 1.4 million and she regularly struts her stuff in bikinis, lingerie, and just about any other sexy look under the sun.
+She boasts an Instagram following of over 1.4 million, and she regularly struts her stuff in bikinis, lingerie, and just about any other sexy look under the sun.
 In the most recent photo that was shared with her loyal fans, Dowse gets sexy in the tiniest lingerie ever.

 In the hot new photo that was posted to her Instagram page, Dowse purses her lips and looks seductively into the camera.
 She wears her long, blonde locks down and slightly messy as they all fall on one side of her head.
 The bombshell appears to be pretty much makeup-free in the shot, wearing just a little bit of blush and highlighter on her cheeks as well as subtle lipgloss.

 Dowse strikes a sexy pose on a furry white blanket and has her insanely sculpted figure on display in the shot.
 On top, Abby rocks a see-through black bra that is stitched with a beautiful flower pattern.
-She rocks matching panties on the bottoms as well as sheer black garments on her hands and wrists.
-The model shows off ample amounts of cleavage in the stunning shot and her taut tummy and toned legs are also on display.
+She rocks matching panties on the bottom as well as sheer black garments on her hands and wrists.
+The model shows off ample amounts of cleavage in the stunning shot, and her taut tummy and toned legs are also on display.
 Abby completes her look with a pair of dangly earrings and a few necklaces on her neck.

-Since the post went live on her account, it’s earned the stunner a ton of attention from fans, racking up over 7,000 likes and 300-plus comments in a little over and hour of going live on her account.
+Since the post went live on her account, it’s earned the stunner a ton of attention from fans, racking up over 7,000 likes and 300-plus comments in a little over an hour of going live on her account.
 Some followers commented on the photo to rave over Abby’s amazing figure while countless others had no words for the jaw-dropping social media update, opting to comment with their choice of emoji instead.

 “Now this is a hot pic…good hair, expression, & outfit,” one follower commented with a thumbs-up emoji.